7 Debt Collection Tips for Small Business

 5. Send a reminder

 If you don’t receive money by the due date, send a collection letter.
 Always save copies of collection documents for your records.
-Send reminders periodically with all the information a customer needs to pay you.
+Send reminders periodically with all the information that a customer needs to pay you.

 6. Take action

 Despite the fact, that as a small company you want to maintain a good relationship with your customer, it is important to act quickly and take action when it comes to debt collection.
 If you take a passive attitude you can wait a long time to see your money get paid.
 Show that you take outstanding invoices and financial administration in your organization seriously.
 Keep things short and professional.
-Money issues are a serious thing.

 7. Call in the professionals